phpv8/php-v8/README.md

 echo $result->ToString($context)->Value(), PHP_EOL;
 ```

 which will output `Hello, World!`.
-See how it shorter and readable from that C++ version?
-And it also doesn't limit you
+See how it's shorter and readable from that C++ version?
+And it also doesn't limit
-from V8 API utilizing to implement more amazing stuff.
+you from V8 API utilizing to implement more amazing stuff.

 ## Installation